jsalignon/cactus/docs/2_Install/Test_datasets.md

 ## Introduction

 Tests datasets have beed generated for each of the 4 species supported by Cactus.
 This allows to make sure the pipeline works equally well for each species.
-Downloading the smallest dataset (fly) should be sufficient for users to get a sense on how the pipeline works.
+Downloading the smallest datasets (fly or worm) should be sufficient for users to get a sense on how the pipeline works.
 Here are the sizes of the test datasets:

 | specie | raw_files | sampled_files | sampled_atac | sampled_mrna |  tar   |
 |:------:|:---------:|:-------------:|:------------:|:------------:|:------:|